 During the first twelve months of my writing journey, I was publishing four to six articles per month.
-But with a full-time job, daily coaching engagements, and speaking gigs on the weekend, I realized that would be unstainable over the long-term.
+But with a full-time job, daily coaching engagements, and speaking gigs on the weekend, I realized that would be unsustainable over the long term.
 Therefore, I decrease my posting frequency to twice a month, making it easier for me to remain consistent.
 When it comes to blogging, consistency is king.

 Keep It Simple, Sweetheart

 People are looking for quick answers to their problems.
 Therefore, they will favor those writers who can provide them with the answers they need in the most effective way possible.

 Keeping your website simply means optimizing for technical SEO, that is avoiding those fancy widgets and flash that slow your website down.

 I read an article somewhere stating that blogging is twenty percent writing and eighty percent promotion.
 I thought that was nonsense.

 But after having blogged for a full year now, I realized that was very true.
 So, I am urging you to spend more time on your SEO efforts.
 Why pay for advertisements when you can rank high on Google organically?